awsdocs/aws-lambda-developer-guide/sample-apps/rds-mysql/README.md

 This script uses AWS CloudFormation to deploy the Lambda functions and an IAM role.
 If the AWS CloudFormation stack that contains the resources already exists, the script updates it with any changes to the template or function code.

-Run `5-create-dbtable.sh` to create a table in the database.
+To create a table in the database, run `5-create-dbtable.sh`.

     rds-mysql$ ./5-create-dbtable.sh